IzzeddinAbunahla/STM32F070RB/README.md

 2. Configures pin 5 on the GPIOA port as an output pin.
 It sets the 10th bit in the GPIOA MODER (mode) register to 1 (output) and clears the 11th bit in the same register to 0 (input).
 3. In an infinite loop, toggles the state of pin 5 on the GPIOA port by using the bitwise exclusive OR operator (^=) on the GPIOA ODR (output data) register and the LED_PIN value, which is defined as PIN5.
 Before each iteration of the loop, the code waits for 100000 iterations of an empty for loop.
 This is used to create a delay between toggles.

-The main difference between this and 1_led_toggle_addr_struct is that one has manually defined the required data structures and memory offsets to access different peripherals and registers of the STM32F070RB microcontroller, while this one includes the "stm32f0xx.h" header file which is a standard peripheral library header file for STM32F0xx devices from the STM32Cube MCU Package for STM32F0 series that includes definitions for all peripherals, including the RCC and GPIOA peripherals.
+The main difference between this and 1_led_toggle_addr_struct is that it has manually defined the required data structures and memory offsets to access different peripherals and registers of the STM32F070RB microcontroller, while this one includes the "stm32f0xx.h" header file which is a standard peripheral library header file for STM32F0xx devices from the STM32Cube MCU Package for STM32F0 series that includes definitions for all peripherals, including the RCC and GPIOA peripherals.

 PS: In this code we use a hardware abstraction layer (HAL) as it defines a set of routines, protocols and tools for interacting with the hardware.